This article originally appeared on VICE Australia.

-Will Bromley’s mum reckons he could have put a deposit down on a house with all the money he has fed into Big Buck Hunter.
+Will Bromley’s mom thinks he could have put a deposit down on a house with all the money he has fed into Big Buck Hunter.

-“Yeah, that’s true but I could have also put a deposit on a house with the amount of dope I’ve smoked in my life, the amount of alcohol I’ve drank,” Bromley laughs.
-I ask him if he could possibly put an exact number on the amount of cash he’s fed into the Big Buck Hunter slot at his local.
+“Yeah, that’s true but I could have also put a deposit on a house with the amount of dope I’ve smoked in my life, and the amount of alcohol I’ve drank,” Bromley laughs.
+I ask him if he could possibly put an exact number on the amount of cash he’s fed into the Big Buck Hunter Arcade game slot.

 “Shit that’s a hard one,” he says.
 “I’d say 50 grand, if not more.”

-It’s a hot day in Newtown and Bromley is wearing thongs and boardies, a trucker hat and his Big Buck Hunter World Championship T–shirt.
+It’s a hot day in Newtown, Australia, and Bromley is wearing flip flops and swim trunks, a trucker hat, and his Big Buck Hunter World Championship T–shirt.
 It's a pretty unassuming costume for someone who is revered—in certain circles—as an elite athlete.
-Because as it stands he’s the fourth best Big Buck player on the planet.
+Because as it stands he’s the fourth best Big Buck Player on the planet.

 The bar staff at the Courthouse Hotel know him by name.
 I offer to buy him a beer but he opts for a soda water instead, explaining he’s on the wagon this week, swimming laps at the local pool and trying to get a bit healthier.
 The bartender exchanges Will’s fiver for some coins, not bothering to charge him for the soda water, and then he beelines for Big Buck.